 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is Nicky Teixeira appropriate real life scenarios for children to work through and discuss risk and corresponding safety/protective measures.

-At St John's pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+The school online safety co-ordinator is Nicky Teixeira learning opportunities, as part of providing a broad and balanced curriculum.
 Children are taught to recognise when they are at risk and how to get help when they need it.
-For example, some RSHE lessons have age
+For example, some RSHE lessons have age 25 appropriate real life scenarios for children to work through and discuss risk and corresponding safety/protective measures.